 W. Y. Alice Chan, Ph.D., Executive Director, Co-Founder

-Her publications on religious literacy with various CCRL team members are listed on our publications page here: https://ccrl-clrc.ca/work/publications/.
+My publications on religious literacy with various CCRL team members are listed on our publications page here: https://ccrl-clrc.ca/work/publications/.

-Alice is deeply committed to ensuring research (especially related to religious literacy) is shared in an accessible, relevant, and tangible way to all members of society and would be happy to discuss any of the work at CCRL with you directly via email@example.com.
+I am deeply committed to ensuring research (especially related to religious literacy) is shared in an accessible, relevant, and tangible way to all members of society and would be happy to discuss any of the work at CCRL with you directly via email@example.com.